olson-sean-k/plexus-web/src/user-guide/graphs.md

 | Mutable   | Yes       | Yes       | Mutable   | Mutable   |
 | Orphan    | No        | No        | Mutable   | N/A       |

-_Immutable_ and _mutable views_ behave similarly to references: immutable views cannot mutate a graph and are not exclusive while mutable views may mutate both the geometry and topology of a graph but are exclusive.
+_Immutable_ and _mutable views_ behave similarly to Rust's `&` and `&mut`
+references: immutable views cannot mutate a graph and are not exclusive while mutable views may mutate both the geometry and topology of a graph but are exclusive.
 This example uses a view to traverse a graph:

 ```rust hl_lines="15 16 17 18 19 20"
 type E3 = Point3<N64>;